ugoviti/izpbx/README.md

 MYSQL_ROOT_PASSWORD=CHANGEM3
 MYSQL_PASSWORD=CHANGEM3

-# if the pbx is exposed to internet and want generate autoconfigure virtualhosting based on the following FQDN (default: none)
+# if the pbx is exposed to internet and want autoconfigure virtualhosting based on the following FQDN (default: none)
 #APP_FQDN=pbx.example.com

 # enable https protocols (default: true)